-The Local Support pilot is intended to demonstrate that further reduction of duplication and accelerated discovery is possible by providing training for researchers, training for software developers, cataloguing pre-existing software available at an institution, recommending the re-use of existing software, and fostering a culture of software sustainability.
+The Local Support pilot funds local software development teams in two institutions to provide on-campus support for research software tools.
+This pilot is intended to demonstrate that further reduction of software duplication and accelerated discovery is possible by providing training for researchers, training for software developers, cataloguing pre-existing software available at an institution, recommending the re-use of existing software, and fostering a culture of software sustainability.